dilkushmp/urlshortener/README.md

 Day One:

           Accept a URL through a form and print it on the next screen on clicking submit.

 Day Two:

           Read about how URL translation is done.
 Find a library or API to convert and practice implementing it.

 Day Three.

           Accept Input from the first screen and print the shortened one.

 Day Four

           Work on UI of the input screen

 Day Five

           Work on UI of Output Screen

 Day 6-8 (3 days ideally)

           Buffer, in case things don’t go as planned.

 My Experience:
 Tuesday - 9th April
     Done the document outline
+Saterday - 12th april
+    learned how to use git and github